-In response to several customer requests to support the NAS (Non-Access-Stratum) protocol (3GPP TS 24.301), OSS Nokalva has developed a set of productivity enhancing tools that free customers from the task of writing software to create, process, debug and test NAS messages, which is particularly time consuming and error prone when dealing with changes in the 3GPP releases.
+In response to several customer requests to support the NAS (Non-Access-Stratum) protocol (3GPP TS 24.301, 3GPP TS 24.501), OSS Nokalva has developed a set of productivity enhancing tools that free customers from the task of writing software to create, process, debug and test NAS messages, which is particularly time consuming and error prone when dealing with changes in the 3GPP releases.
 Customers can focus instead on their core business.

-The NAS Encoder/Decoder Library, available on Windows and Linux for C and C++, is a tool that facilitates the creation, encoding, decoding, and processing of messages conforming to the 3GPP Technical Specification 24.301.
+The NAS Encoder/Decoder Library, available on Windows and Linux for C and C++, is a tool that facilitates the creation, encoding, decoding, and processing of messages conforming to the 3GPP Technical Specifications 24.301 and 24.501.

 The NAS Encoder/Decoder Library takes care of all of the unique aspects of NAS message serialization such as, required and optional information elements, bit-level format of each type of information element, bit order, half-octet order, and so on.
 A developer using the library works with a set of C structures or C++ classes provided with the library, and makes simple calls to encode and decode functions, as well as to other useful functions which are available.